LongBu/AWS-MLS-C01-Study-Guide/README.md

 #### Imputing missing data
 ##### Mean Replacement
-  *   Replace missing values with the mean value from the rest of the column (columns, rut rows!
-A column represents a single feature; it only makes sense to take the mean from other samples of the same feature.)
+  * Replace missing values with the mean value from the rest of the column (single feature)
   * Fast & easy, won't affect mean or sample size of overall data set
   * Median may be a better choice than mean when outliers are present
   * But it's generally pretty terrible.
     * Only works on column level, misses correlations between features
     * Can't use on categorical features (imputing, with most frequent value can work in this case, though)
     * Not very accurate
 ##### Dropping
-  * If not many rows contain missing Data...
+  * If not many rows contain missing Data
-    *   and dropping those rows doesn't bias your data...
+    * dropping those rows doesn't bias your data
-    *   and you don't have a lot of time...
+    * you don't have a lot of time
-    *  maybe it's a reasonable thing to do.
+    * maybe it's a reasonable thing to do?
   * But, it's never going to be the right answer for the "best" approach.
   * Almost anything is better.
 Can you substitute another similar field perhaps? (i.e., review summary vs. full text)
 ##### KNN: Find K "nearest" (most similar) rows and average their values
   * Assumes numerical data, not categorical
-  *   There are ways to handle categorical data (Hamming distance), but categorical data is probably better served by...
+  * There are ways to handle categorical data (Hamming distance)
 ##### Deep Learning
   * Build a machine learning model to impute data for your machine learning model!
-  *   Works well for categorical data.
-Really well.
-But it's complicated.
+  * Works well for categorical data, though complicated.
 ##### Regression
   * Find linear or non-linear relationships between the missing feature and other features
   * Most advanced technique: MICE (Multiple Imputation by Chained Equations)
 ##### Get more data
   * What's better than imputing data?
 Getting more real data!
-  *   Sometimes you just have to try harder or collect more data

 ### Perform feature engineering
   * Identify and extract features from data sets, including from data sources such as text, speech,image, public datasets, etc.